edgelesssys/constellation/docs/docs/getting-started/install.md

 ## Install the Constellation CLI

 The Constellation CLI can be downloaded from our [release page](https://github.com/edgelesssys/constellation/releases).
-Therefore, navigate to a release and download the file `constellation`.
-Move the downloaded file to a directory in your `PATH` (default: `/usr/local/bin`) and make it executable by entering `chmod s+x constellation` in your terminal.
+Therefore, navigate to a release and download the `constellation` binary for your operating system and architecture.
+Move the downloaded file to a directory in your `PATH` (default: `/usr/local/bin`) and make it executable by entering `chmod u+x constellation` in your terminal.

 Running `constellation` should then give you: